flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ResumeProcesses
-### <p>Updates the instance protection settings of the specified instances.</p> <p>For more information about preventing instances that are part of an Auto Scaling group from terminating on scale in, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection">Instance Protection</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p>
+<blockquote><p>Resumes the specified suspended automatic scaling processes, or all suspended process, for the specified Auto Scaling group.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html">Suspending and Resuming Scaling Processes</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_